machkev/14-Deep-Learning-LSTM-Stock-Predictor/Starter_Code/Deep_Learning_Summary.md

+ # Summary of Deep Learning Homework
- # Build, train and evaluate custom LSTM RNNs
+ ## Build, train and evaluate custom LSTM RNNs
  ## Overview

 In this project we will use deep learning recurrent neural networks to model bitcoin closing prices.
 One model will use the FNG indicators to predict the closing price while the second model will use a window of closing prices to predict the nth closing price.

 The [Crypto Fear and Greed Index (FNG)](https://alternative.me/crypto/fear-and-greed-index/) analyzes emotions and sentiments from different sources to produce a daily FNG value for cryptocurrencies.